javiquinte/javiquinte.github.io/2-resume.md

 Present activities
 ------------------
-In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Manager, where I'm in charge of the design and development of new protocols and services for the Seismological community.
+In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Centre Manager, where I'm in charge of the design and development of new protocols and services for the seismological community.
-I'm very active in the seismological community, being currently the Chairman of the EIDA Technical Committee (2017-2019).
+I'm very active in the seismological community, being currently the Chair of the Working Group II of the FDSN.
+Until some months ago I was also Chair of the EIDA Technical Committee (2017-2019).
-In particular, I work since more than two years in the EUDAT2020 project.

 Projects
 --------
+* EOSC-Pillar
+* RISE
 * EOSC-hub
+* SERA
 * Geo-Data-Node
 * co-PI of the new *International Research Training Group (StRATEGy)* (DFG 2015-2020) between the University of Potsdam and Universities of Argentina.
 * Head of a *Helmholtz International Research Group* (2013-2016) with partners in Argentina
 * EUDAT2020
+* NERA

 Teaching and supervising experience
 -----------------------------------
 * Invited Professor of the University of Buenos Aires.
-* Supervisor of Master Thesis and currently also supervising three PhD students in Germany and Argentina.
+* Supervisor of Master Thesis and currently also supervising a PhD student.

 Research Interests
 ------------------